 What’s next

-- Kimmel's future comments may be scrutinized for potential violations of broadcast laws.
+• Kimmel's future comments may be scrutinized for potential violations of broadcast laws by the FCC.

-- Viewers and critics will likely continue to debate Kimmel's role in media accountability and misinformation.
+• Viewers and critics will likely continue to monitor Kimmel's ratings and public reception following this controversy.